Dominion of Newfoundland: First World War and afterwards

 Newfoundland's own regiment, the 1st Newfoundland Regiment, fought in the First World War.
 On 1 July 1916, the German Army wiped out most of that regiment at Beaumont Hamel on the first day on the Somme, inflicting 90 percent casualties.
 Yet the regiment went on to serve with distinction in several subsequent battles, earning the prefix "Royal".
 Despite people's pride in the accomplishments of the regiment, Newfoundland's war debt and pension responsibility for the regiment and the cost of maintaining a trans-island railway led to increased and ultimately unsustainable government debt in the post-war era.

 After the war, Newfoundland along with the other dominions sent a separate delegation to the Paris Peace Conference but, unlike the other dominions, Newfoundland neither signed the Treaty of Versailles in her own right nor sought separate membership in the League of Nations.

 In the 1920s, political scandals wracked the dominion.
 In 1923, the attorney general arrested Newfoundland's prime minister, Sir Richard Squires, on charges of corruption.
-Despite his release soon after on bail, a commission of enquiry, headed by Thomas Hollis-Walker, KC, reviewed the scandal.
+Despite his release soon after on bail, a commission of enquiry, headed by Thomas Hollis-Walker, reviewed the scandal.
 Soon after, the Squires government fell.
 Squires returned to power in 1928 because of the unpopularity of his successors, the pro-business Walter Stanley Monroe and (briefly) Frederick C. Alderdice (Monroe's cousin), but found himself governing a country suffering from the Great Depression.